 As a home seller, you may be asking yourself why should you disclose information about your property when the state of New Hampshire doesn't.
 The answer is easy: it's better to be safe than sorry.
 While you don't have to go above and beyond disclosing every detail about your home, it can protect you in the future.

 Providing disclosures about your home will also put your potential buyers at ease.
 Confident and motivated buyers will place better offers on a home.
 Even though NH law doesn't make sellers responsible for material defects, buyers may file a lawsuit against you and claim relief to cover any damages or repairs.

 We recommend you seek advice from a local experienced real estate agent.
 A realtor can provide insight into the best approach when disclosing defects on your home and provide standard forms you can use.

 If you're going to sell your New Hampshire home, you should consider partnering with a Clever Partner Agent.
 Our real estate agents are experienced top performers in their market.
 Our Partner Agents have agreed to provide full-service agency at discounted rates.

-They will only charge a $3,000 flat fee or 1% of your home sale price if it's valued over $350,000.
+They will only charge 1.5% of your home sale price.
 Why settle for less when you can hire an experienced local real estate agent at the best price while receiving the advice you need to sell your home with confidence.